Dunhurst's Block 1 and 2 pupils have the opportunity to participate in the School's Community Service Programme.

 “I have been helping the infants with IT skills.
 I have learnt a lot from watching the teacher using sign language with some of them.”

-“I have helped supervise music and dance activities with the infants.
+“I have helped supervise science activities with the infants.
 I enjoy the responsibility of helping out – it makes you feel more like an adult.
-I used to be wary of people with disabilities but now I feel more at ease with them and enjoy their company”
+I used to be wary of people with disabilities because I wasn’t sure how to communicate, but now I feel more at ease with them and really enjoy their company”